kubeflow/community/releases/handbook.md

 * Work with contributors to modify the existing documentation to accurately represent any upcoming changes
 * Review documentation PRs to ensure quality following the website [Style Guide](https://www.kubeflow.org/docs/about/style-guide/)
 * Migrate the old website [version] documentation and updating it with the new release

-### Documentation

-Working groups should briefly describe what changes to existing [kubeflow.org](https://www.kubeflow.org/) documentation will be required to ensure the docs reflect new features or other software updates.
-A few bullets identifying which pages in the docs need to change will suffice.
-These bullets should be added to the Working Group’s GitHub issues describing planned engineering work.

-Working Groups should be tracking features for the release, as well as the documentation status of each feature as it’s being developed so that the documentation team can keep track of the documentation work that needs to be done.

 ### Preparation